Trump and Musk talk about assassination attempt and deportations during glitchy chat on X

 “Wow!
 The DeSanctus TWITTER launch is a DISASTER!
 His whole campaign will be a disaster.
 WATCH!”
 Trump wrote in a message reposted by Harris' campaign Monday.

-Musk, who has described himself as a Democrat until a few years ago, suggested in 2022 that Trump was too old to be president again.
+Musk, who described himself as a "moderate Democrat" until recently, suggested in 2022 that Trump was too old to be president again.
 Still, Musk formally endorsed Trump two days after his assassination attempt last month.

+During their talk, Trump welcomed the idea of Musk joining his next administration to help cut government waste.
+Musk volunteered to join a prospective “government efficiency commission.”

+“You’re the greatest cutter,” Trump told Musk.
+“I need an Elon Musk — I need somebody that has a lot of strength and courage and smarts.
+I want to close up the Department of Education, move education back to the states.”

 Meanwhile, Trump has softened his criticism of electric vehicles, citing Musk’s leadership of Tesla.
 And on Monday, at least, Trump returned to Musk’s social media platform in force.
 The former president made at least eight individual posts in the hours leading up to the Musk interview.